 The Beach Boys recorded the relatively straightforward Wild Honey at the height of psychedelia.
 It must have made them look anachronistic when The Beatles were making Sgt.
 Pepper and Magical Mystery Tour, but it holds up well, with the group handling most of the instruments themselves and Carl recording terrific lead vocals on songs like ‘Darlin” and a cover of Stevie Wonder’s ‘I Was Made To Love Her’.

-At only 25 minutes long, and containing filler like studio banter and an unremarkable guitar solo on ‘Carl’s Big Chance’, All Summer Long is a remnant of the era before the pop LP as an art-form.
-But there’s a lot of great material here – ‘I Get Around’ was the deserved hit single, but there are also great album tracks like ‘Girls On The Beach’ and ‘We’ll Run Away’.
+At only 25 minutes long, and containing filler like studio banter and an unremarkable guitar solo on ‘Carl’s Big Chance’, All Summer Long is a remnant of the era before the pop LP was considered the genre’s most important artifact.
+But there’s a lot of great material on All Summer Long– ‘I Get Around’ was the deserved hit single, but there are also terrific album tracks like ‘Girls On The Beach’ and ‘We’ll Run Away’.

 It might be cheating including an unreleased, but widely bootlegged, album in this list, but Adult/Child is a fascinating part of the Beach Boys story.
 Brian Wilson launched into recording Adult/Child just five days after completing Love You, but instead of using synthesisers, he often utilised big band arrangements, reminiscent of Sinatra.
 The record company rejected it for being too strange, but it’s no stranger than Love You, and it feels more like a group effort, with lead vocals from all five Beach Boys.

 Surf’s Up is a decidedly two paced record.
-You get divine music from the angels, like the beautiful title track (a Smile leftover), Brian’s ‘Til I Die’, and two of Carl’s best Beach Boys songs, ‘Feel Flows’ and ‘Long Promised Road’, but you also have to sit through atrocities like ‘Take Good Care Of Your Feet’ and Love’s hackneyed ‘Student Demonstration Time’.
+You get divine music from the angels, like the beautiful title track (a Smile leftover), Brian’s ‘Til I Die’, and two of Carl’s best Beach Boys songs, ‘Feel Flows’ and ‘Long Promised Road’.
+But you also have to sit through atrocities like ‘Take Good Care Of Your Feet’ and Love’s doomed attempt at relevance on ‘Student Demonstration Time’.

 The Beach Boys refocused at the beginning of the 1970s, after signing to Reprise Records.
-The album went through a troubled genesis – there were enough leftover songs from the aborted attempts to form a bootleg named Landlocked – but the results were strong, a collaborative album with songs from Brian, Dennis, and Bruce Johnston, with Dennis Wilson’s tender ‘Forever’ perhaps the best known track.
+Sunflower went through a troubled genesis – there were enough leftover songs from the aborted attempts to form a bootleg named Landlocked.
+But the results were strong, a collaborative album with songs from Brian, Dennis, and Bruce Johnston, with Dennis Wilson’s tender ‘Forever’ perhaps the best known track.

 Smile was Brian Wilson’s ambitious followup to Pet Sounds, but it was beset with difficulties – Wilson became laden with addiction, superstition, and pressure from band mates, and was unable to complete the project, despite the massive success of single ‘Good Vibrations’.
 While many of the key songs turned up on later Beach Boys albums, and it was widely bootlegged, it wasn’t until Wilson’s 2004 re-recording of the project that there was a template for an official version, and it’s often spellbinding.

-Side one of Today! is filled with nice songs, including ‘Do You Wanna Dance?’ and ‘When I Grow Up (To Be A Man)’, but it’s the second side that’s truly spellbinding, a mini-suite that’s like an overlooked younger sibling of Pet Sounds, with great tunes like ‘Kiss Me Baby’, ‘Please Let Me Wonder’, and the doo-wop of ‘I’m So Young’, a stunning statement from a young Brian Wilson.
+Side one of Today! is filled with pleasant songs, including ‘Do You Wanna Dance?’ and ‘When I Grow Up (To Be A Man)’.
+It’s the second side that’s truly spellbinding, a mini-suite that’s like an overlooked younger sibling of Pet Sounds, with great tunes like ‘Kiss Me Baby’, ‘Please Let Me Wonder’, and the doo-wop of ‘I’m So Young’, a stunning statement from a young Brian Wilson.

 Did I leave out your favourite Beach Boys album?
 Was I too harsh on Mike Love?
 Let me know!